minleychris/CLIClojure/README.md

 The project is being built in Python for several reasons, firstly Python has excellent Object Oriented capabilities that will really help to reproduce the OO Java datastructures used extensively in Clojure.
-In addition developing in a higher level language with first class functions is a good fit for a Clojure interpreter, Python provides good interoperability with C so if/when speed optimisations are needed C can be brought in to help, Python is pre-installed on many modern systems and finally Python has an excellent library ecosystem to build upon.
+In addition developing in a higher level language with first class functions is a good fit for a Clojure interpreter.
+Python also provides good interoperability with C so if/when speed optimisations are needed C can be brought in to help.
+Finally, it has an excellent library ecosystem to build upon.

 To achieve the functional goals, the development is currently focusing on the following: